Jothamcloud/flask-example-33/README.md

-Make sure you have the latest version of Python installed Properly In the morning okay Now now
+Make sure you have the latest version of Python installed Properly

 ```bash
 git clone <repo-url>